codership/documentation/galeracluster/source/documentation/crash-recovery.rst

 .. rst-class:: section-heading
 .. rubric:: Node A Is Gracefully Stopped

-In a three node cluster (node A, Node B, node C), node A is gracefully stopped, for the purpose of maintenance, configuration change and so on.
+In a three-node cluster (nodes A, B and C), node A is gracefully stopped, for the purpose of maintenance, configuration change and so on.

-In this case, the other nodes receive a “good bye” message from the stopped node and the cluster size is reduced; some properties like quorum calculation or auto increment are automatically changed.
+In this case, the other nodes receive a “good bye” message from the stopped node and the cluster size is reduced; some properties like :term:`Quorum` calculation or auto increment are automatically changed.
 As soon as node A is started again, it joins the cluster based on its ``wsrep_cluster_address`` variable in ``my.cnf``.

 If the writeset cache (``gcache.size``) on nodes B and/or C still has all the transactions executed while node A was down, joining is possible through :term:`IST`.
-If IST is impossible due to missing transactions in donor’s gcache, the fallback decision is made by the donor and :term:`SST` is started automatically.
+If IST is impossible due to missing transactions in donor’s gcache, the fallback decision is made by the donor, and :term:`SST` is started automatically.

 .. _`two-nodes-are-gracefully-stopped`:
 .. rst-class:: section-heading
 .. rubric:: Two Nodes Are Gracefully Stopped

-As in :ref:`Node A Is Gracefully Stopped <node-a-is-gracefully-stopped>`, the cluster size is reduced to 1 — even the single remaining node C forms the primary component and can serve client requests.
+As in :ref:`Node A Is Gracefully Stopped <node-a-is-gracefully-stopped>`, the cluster size is reduced to 1, even the single remaining node C forms the primary component and can serve client requests.
 To get the nodes back into the cluster, you just have to start them.

 However, when a new node joins the cluster, node C will be switched to the “Donor/Desynced” state, as it has to provide the state transfer at least to the first joining node.
 It is still possible to read/write to it during that process, but it may be much slower, which depends on how large amount of data should be sent during the state transfer.
 Also, some load balancers may consider the donor node as not operational and remove it from the pool.
 So, it is best to avoid the situation when only one node is up.